-The Sdn bhd company is a limited liability entity.
-This means that the liability of the owners end at being shareholders.
-They are not responsible for the company’s debts.
-This means that the investor’s wealth as a shareholder is protected.
-His assets cannot be attached to pay for the Sdn Bhd company’s debts unless he has provided a personal guarantee for the debt.
-This is unlike the sole proprietorship or partnership models where the owners are responsible for the debts of the company.
+One of the primary advantages of a Sdn Bhd company is that of personal wealth protection.
+Due to the fact that a Sdn Bhd company is a limited liability entity, the owners’ liabilities do not extend beyond those of any other shareholders.
+They are not responsible for the company’s debts, which means that the owner’s wealth as a shareholder is protected.
+The owner’s assets cannot be used to pay for the Sdn Bhd company’s debts unless the owner has made a personal guarantee for the debt.
+This fact sets Sdn Bhd companies apart from sole proprietorships or partnerships in which owners are responsible for the debts of the company.

-Ownership in a private company is held among several shareholders.
-These shareholders can transfer shares among one another, or sell to outsiders who then become owners of the business too.
-The investor is able to transfer his ownership to relatives, friends or other entities without changing the ownership structure of the company.
-This is very flexible for the business as the operations are not affected by changes in ownership.
-This is unlike a sole proprietorship or partnership where the ownership transfer is complex.
+The ownership of a Sdn Bhd company is transferable and held among several shareholders.
+These shareholders can transfer shares among one another or sell them to outsiders who subsequently become owners of the business.
+Owners may transfer ownership to other people or entities without changing the ownership structure of the company.
+Therefore, business operations are not affected by changes in ownership; such is not true of a sole proprietorship or partnership.

-Need for capital arises now and then when a business wants to expand?
-A Sdn Bhd company will find it easier to raise capital by issuing more shares, or bonds which buyers hold as guarantee against debt.
-A private company can access more capital through the stock exchange by issuing an IPO, which makes its access money by selling shares to the general public.
-These options are unavailable to sole proprietorships or partnerships in which owners have to personally raise funds at a risk to their assets.
+A Sdn Bhd company may raise capital by issuing more shares or bonds which buyers may use to shield themselves against debt.
+A Sdn Bhd company can also access more capital through the stock exchange by issuing an initial public offering (IPO).
+These options are unavailable to sole proprietorships or partnerships because such business entities require owners to personally raise funds at a risk to their assets.